zoran-cuckovic/LandscapeArchaeology.org/_posts/2021-11-08-python-tpi.md

                       0.5, 1, 0.5, 0, 0
                       1, 0.5, 0, 0, 0

-Danger in this approach is in the assumption that **the central data point is in the geometric centre of the kernel window**.
+Danger in this approach lies in the assumption that **the central data point is in the geometric centre of the kernel window**.
 For this to be true, dimensions of the window should be in odd numbers.
 For instance, in 3x3 window, the central pixel is at (1,1) position.
 In a 4x4 window, the centre falls between cells, which doesn’t work!
 Therefore, be sure to count your pixels.

 Larger windows may become unwildely; in that case you can always use the on-the-fly method, as above.